Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Balanced Communication-Efficient Byzantine Agreement

 \subsubsection{Lower Bound on Balanced Byzantine Agreement in CRS Model\SUBSUBSEC}

 We denote by $\faecomm^\ast$ a weakened version of the functionality $\faecomm$ (from \cref{fig:faecomm}) that enables communication between almost all of the parties, except for an isolated set $\DS$ that is randomly chosen by the functionality, rather than by the adversary.
+We note that this notion is non-standard and is not achieved by existing protocols for almost-everywhere agreement.
 The purpose of this adjustment is to provide a stronger lower bound, as the adversary's capabilities are more restricted.
 In fact, we only require that with some inverse-polynomial probability, there exists a single isolated party that is chosen by the functionality.

 \ThmLBCRS { Let $\pi$ be a $\beta n$-resilient Byzantine agreement protocol in the $(\fcrs,\faecomm^\ast)$-hybrid model, for $\beta<1$.
 Assume that $\pi$ has two parts: the first consists of a polynomial number of rounds where communication is via $\faecomm^\ast$, and the second consists of a single round over \ptp channels.
 Then, there exists a party that sends $\Theta(n)$ messages in the last round. }